t-fischer/bank_challenge/README.md

 * api.py: Contains the Flask api and as well the payload schema validators.
 There is a class for each endpoint.
 It will also initiate a SQLite db  in the current folder.

-As written in the mail, I took the liberty to make some small improvements, like replacing the payment "missed/made" by a scalar value (0/1), use the UUID format provided by the uuid library...)
+As written in the challenge, I took the liberty to make some small improvements, like replacing the payment "missed/made" by a scalar value (0/1), use the UUID format provided by the uuid library...)